deroberts/abstract-rodeo-react-portfolio/readme.md

 ## Description

 The purpose of this project is to set the foundation for my professional portfolio.
-Obviously, having very little prior knowledge of html, and css this project is a work in progress.
+Without having prior knowledge of html, and css; this project is a definite work in progress for me.

 "Features":
 -Added my name, a photo of me, links to sections, an about me, a section for future projects, and contact information.